IEOR140-T5/Project3/README.md

 **Team Members**: Trevor Davenport, Phuoc Nguyen, Khoa Tran, Corey Short

 **Brief Description**: Two beacon lights will be set up about 20 feet apart, in middle of the hall outside 1174 Etcheverry.
-Your robot starts within 2 feet of one light facing the other and makes 2 round trips.
+The robot starts within 2 feet of one light facing the other and makes 2 round trips.
+In future milestones, we will add objects detector and avoider.

 ## Milestone 1 Report